Update: April 28, 2020

 Dear Evanston Art Center Friends,

 I hope that you are able to stay safe, and well, and connected to families and friends.
-In compliance with the CDC and our Illinois Public Health and Government authorities, the Art Center will remain closed until April 30, 2020.
+In compliance with the CDC and our Illinois Public Health and Government authorities guidelines, the Art Center will remain temporarily closed.
 Our COVID-19 Task Force is meeting often and we are taking all recommendations from the government seriously, and your health and safety are our first priority.
 We miss seeing all of you and the incredible work that you create at the Art Center.

 On a positive note, please check out our online student gallery and send us your images.
 We have a link to Art projects for Kid’s here, and we are continuing to update our Facebook, Instagram and Blog pages.